kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 When retransmissions are possible, such as when RTT is low and bandwidth is available, the one-and-done nature of datagrams results in a worse user experience.
 It might make sense to use datagrams for a live stream, but not if you want to serve those same objects for the VOD.

-The MoqTransfork alternative is to create a QUIC stream, write the data, and send a RESET_STREAM after the TTL (unless acknowledged).
+To fix this, datagrams in MoqTransfork are requested by the subscriber.
+The SUBSCRIBE message contains a `Datagrams Enabled` field that indicates the subscriber supports them and a publisher MAY transmit each GROUP via a datagram instead.
-This is a few more bytes on the wire but gains flow control, drop notifications, and (potential) retransmissions.
+This has some ramifications since it disables drop notifications, but saves a few bytes on the wire (~10 per GROUP) which is more efficient for audio use-cases.

-A future version of this draft may support QUIC datagrams.
-However, they would be separate in the Object Model and only applicable for unreliable live scenarios.

 ### Use-Cases
-The appendix contains a number of recommended ways to use MoqTransfork.
+While MoqTransfork is payload agnostic, the appendix contains a number of media use-cases and recommended approaches.

-These are by no means required or comprehensive.
+These are by no means required or comprehensive, but are meant to help illustrate the careful layering of Media over QUIC.
-MoqTransfork is media agnostic and can be used for any type of data or application.

 # Conventions and Definitions
 {::boilerplate bcp14-tagged}